nic-instruction/Machine-Learning-Intro/README.md

 # Machine-Learning-Intro
 This repo holds resources for the Machine Learning club I teach/ lead.
-Feel free to duplicate and decimate parts of this curriculum, or this curriculum in full, but credit me and this repo with anything you copy.
+Feel free to duplicate and disseminate parts of this curriculum, or this curriculum in full, but credit me and this repo with anything you copy.